xieyuheng/inner/books/boundaries-as-types/src/01-cell-complexes.md

 of the composite element -- `w * y * z`.

 Maybe composition should be defined by composition of coordinate spaces.

----

-In what sense "boundaries as types"?

-Maybe in the sense that, when defining a function between cell complexes, the **boundary relation** between elements of the cell complexes, are used to check whether the function is continuous.

----

-How should we implement boundary?

-We should not apply `Boundary` to space -- like `Boundary(I)`, but we can apply `Boundary` to element of space -- like `Boundary(xFace)`, we can get an element of `Boundary(xFace)` by referring to an element of the coordinate space, and to judge whether two elements of `Boundary(xFace)` are equivalent, we judge the equivalent between the image of the two elements under the attaching map.

----

-We should not say we are using `Boundary([I, I])` as coordinate space at all, we should construct the coordinate space -- the square (polygon) -- directly.

-Note that, the above definition of `Boundary` gives a boundary relation between elements of a space, which feels much like the "belongs to" relation of set theory, and the "belongs to" relation of type theory.

-Boundary relation between elements of product space is easy to define, just apply the boundary operator on one element of the tuple, for example, `[x, z]` is part of the boundary of `[x, y]`, if `z` is part of the boundary of `y`, or say, `[x, z]: Boundary([x, y])`, if and only if `z: Boundary(y)`.

----

-It seems to implement higher inductive type, we need two features:

-- data constructor can have `with` properties.

-  - How about letting all Pi types have `with`?

-- later data constructor can depends on previous data constructors.

-This is a generalization of what we need to define cell complex.

-Now `Skeleton` is a special kind of datatype modifier, which requires special kind of `with` properties.

-[question] What is the generalization (or say, a generalization) of `Skeleton`?

----

-[keyword] maybe we should call `Skeleton` an **inductive constraint** that specifies the inductive definition of cell complex, and we can also have other inductive constraint like `Cubical`.

-[keyword] **static properties** of data constructor [keyword] **constraints on return value** of Pi type

 ```cicada
 datatype Endpoint {